openbmc/openbmc/poky/documentation/ref-manual/variables.rst

-         This will result in ``INCOMPATIBLE_LICENSE`` containing the names of all licences from :term:`AVAILABLE_LICENSES` except the ones specified in ``COMPATIBLE_LICENSES`` , thus only allowing the latter licences to be used.
+         This will result in ``INCOMPATIBLE_LICENSE`` containing the names of all licenses from :term:`AVAILABLE_LICENSES` except the ones specified in ``COMPATIBLE_LICENSES``, thus only allowing the latter licenses to be used.

    :term:`INHERIT`